navarrerock/navarrerock/README.md

 ## 🧑‍🔧 About Me

-By day I make warehouse robots and conveyors talk to each other — WCS/PLC, WAMAS, Siemens, Libiao Robotics.
+By day I make warehouse robots and conveyors talk to each other — WCS/PLC, SCADA, Siemens, Libiao Robotics.
 By night I learn to talk to the hardware myself.

 🎯 **Mission:** Master the full embedded stack — hardware → firmware → UI → mesh networking